 - Good records.
 Hold onto reservation numbers.

-- Speakerphone, so that waiting on hold doesn't keep you tethered to the phone.
+- Speakerphone, so that waiting on hold doesn't keep you tethered to the receiver.

 - Pen and paper.
 Get the names of people who help you.